Time Zones in Cameroon

 Daylight Saving Time in Cameroon

 Cameroon does not observe daylight saving time.
-The country remains on Africa/Douala (UTC+1) throughout the year, so clocks do not move forward or backward seasonally.
+Its national time remains UTC+1 throughout the entire year, and clocks do not move forward or backward in any season.

 Frequently Asked Questions